-Ongoing and Completed Tribal Activities
+Table 3Ongoing and Completed Tribal Activities

-Completed and Ongoing Tribal Activities Completed 1.
+Ong.
+Origining and Completed Tribal Activities Completed and Ongoing Tribal Activities Completed 1.
 ATNI Midyear Convention 2023 Engage In early May 2023, the IOB attended the ATNI Midyear Convention hosted by the Coeur d'Alene Tribe in Worley, Idaho.
-The IOB held an afternoon listening session for the Idaho Tribal Nations, organized by NTIA.
-The IOB also participated in the two Telecommunications and Technology Committee meetings held later that week.
+IOB held an afternoon listening session for the Idaho Tribal Nations, organized by NTIA.
+IOB also participated in the two Telecommunications and Technology Committee meetings held later that week.
 The stakeholder survey was promoted through discussion with participants, and flyers were distributed.
-Most importantly, the IOB heard firsthand some of the broadband challenges facing Idaho Tribal Nations today.
-2. Outreach to Tribal Nations Engage Since September 2022, the IOB's Broadband Program Manager has been actively contacting Idaho's Tribal Nations to begin informal engagement with Tribal broadband champions.
-Meetings have taken place in person and via video calls and have been an effective introduction to the IOB explaining the BEAD program and beginning IOB, explaining the BEAD program and beginning meaningful conversations.
+Most importantly, IOB heard firsthand some of the broadband challenges facing Idaho Tribal Nations today.
+2. Outreach to Tribal Engage F., Since September 2022, IOB's Broadband Program Manager has been actively contacting Idaho's Tribal Nations to begin informal engagement with Tribal broadband champions.
+Lilyaye Meetings have taken place in person and via video calls and have been an effective introduction to the IOB, explaining the BEAD Program and beginning meaningful conversations.
 3. Tribal Consultation and Engagement Meetings Engage Held formal consultation with the Kootenai Tribe of Idaho, the Coeur d'Alene Tribe, the Nez Perce Tribe, the Shoshone-Bannock Tribes, and the Shoshone-Paiute Tribes of the Duck Valley Indian Reservation.
 Conduct two-day meetings on each tribal reservation for this engagement and consultation.
 Ongoing 4.
 Other Tribal Outreach Engage Attending ATNI Telecommunications Committee meetings at regular ATNI conferences.

 5. Other Tribal Outreach Engage Create unique, tribal-specific agendas and questions focused on broadband infrastructure needs, collaboration with ISPs, digital equity, and workforce and digital skills training.
 6. Other Tribal Outreach Engage Extended time blocked for the tribes to share and discuss topics identified as important to each.
 7. Other Tribal Outreach Engage Moderate quarterly information-sharing sessions for tribal broadband champions and document meetings.